 Do you also catch yourself by getting wrapped up in the hype game?

-But the reality is, all these different strategies have one thing in common: They are all kinds of controversial marginal gains of 1% or less.
+But the reality is, that all these different strategies have one thing in common: They are all kinds of controversial marginal gains of 1% or less.
 I mean sure they sound sexy and exciting and offer a faster and better way to lasting endurance.
-And even for me it’s cool to tell my buddy “Yeah bro lately on this sleep-low method”.
+And even for me, it’s cool to tell my buddy “Yeah bro lately on this sleep-low method”.

 However, this is the downward spiral of getting caught up in the hype game.
-We take an easy step away from the 20% that give us 80% of the return in our endurance, toward some “there’s this one study” thing.
+We take an easy step away from the 20% that gives us 80% of the return in our endurance, toward some “there’s this one study” thing.

 But one major goal of cycling training is to build a big aerobic base and this isn’t done just by getting excited by the latest training method.

 The Power of Sticking to The Training Plan